intuitive-documentation/process/_content/Code Review.md

 ## Tasks
 T1.
 BBD Analysis: **Code Reviewer** goes through the BDD and the **Developer** demonstrates that each BDD scenario has passed.
 Any issues are noted down.

 T2.
-Correct Defects:  **dDeveloper** fixes any defects raised under T1 or T3.
-Following the the **Developer restarts the Code Review Process.
+Correct Defects:  **Developer** fixes any defects raised under T1 or T3.
+Following the the **Developer** restarts the Code Review Process.

 T3.
 Code Analysis: **Code Reviewer** goes through the code changes to ensure a good qualit of code is being commited (e.g. no commented out code, good white spacing, follows DTY, follows SOLID, no StyleCop exceptions if the code is in C#).
 Any issues are noted down and the **Developer** fixes the issues under T2.